isomerpages/imda-tradetrust/_solution/How It Works.md

 example Electronic Transferable Records (ETRs) such as electronic bills of lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership</p>
-<p>These TradeTrust-enabled electronic documents will have the functional
+<p>These TradeTrust-enabled electronic documents will have functional equivalence
-equivalent of the paper-based version.
-They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT and data interchange system like email, FTP and regardless of data format or standard like DCSA’s and BIMCO’s.
+to their paper-based version.
+They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT and data interchange system like email, FTP.
+No restriction of the use of data format or standard.
 You can also save the documents in pdf format with QR code.</p>
 <p></p>
 <p>TradeTrust utilizes blockchain or distributed ledger technology to :</p>
 <ul data-tight="true" class="tight">